 Personal moral qualities

 8. Personal moral qualities are internalised values that shape how we relate to others and our environment.
-They represent a moral energy or drive which may operate unconsciously and unexamined.
+They represent a moral energy or drive that may operate unconsciously and unexamined.
 This moral energy or drive is ethically more beneficial when consciously examined from time to time and used to motivate our ethical development or shape how we work towards a good society.

 9. ‘Personal moral qualities’ are a contemporary application of ‘virtues’ from moral philosophy.

 10. The practitioner’s personal and relational moral qualities are of the utmost importance.
 Their perceived presence or absence will have a strong influence on how relationships with clients and colleagues develop and whether they are of sufficient quality and resilience to support the work.

 11. High levels of compatibility between personal and professional moral qualities will usually enhance the integrity and resilience of any relationship.

 12. Key personal qualities to which members and registrants are strongly encouraged to aspire include: